Appdynamics/ConfigMyApp-docs/docs/README.md

 1. Create a folder called `bt_config`
 2. Copy the `configBT.json` file from the project into the `bt_config` folder on your docker host
 3. Make necessary adjustments to the folder depending on your need.
-Please refer to the <a href="https://appdynamics.github.io/ConfigMyApp/#business-transaction-configuration"> business transaction configuration</a> section for details
+Please refer to the <a href="https://appdynamics.github.io/ConfigMyApp/#business-transaction-configuration"> business transaction configuration</a> section for more details
 4. Mount the `bt_config` volume in docker run.
 The docker run command should be executed from the `bt_config` folder on your host.

 ```